numpy/numpydoc/doc/format.rst

 * Equations : as discussed in the :ref:`Notes <notes>` section above, LaTeX formatting should be kept to a minimum.
 Often it's possible to show equations as Python code or pseudo-code instead, which is much more readable in a terminal.
-For inline display of code use double backticks, like ````y = np.sin(x)````.
+For inline display of code, use double backticks like ````y = np.sin(x)````.
 For display with blank lines above and below, use a double colon and indent the code, like::